timwedde/humanice/README.md

 This modest package contains various common humanization utilities, like turning a number into a fuzzy human readable duration (i.e. `3 minutes ago`) or into a human readable size or throughput.
 It works with Python 3 and is localized to a bunch of languages.

+## What and Why
+This is a fork of the original [humanize](https://github.com/jmoiron/humanize) library by Jason Moiron.
+Since it appears to have been abandoned (the last commit was in 2016), I decided to fork the project to further maintain it as this library is very handy.
+This fork currently integrates most of the open pull requests on the original repository and fixes most of the open issues.
+I've also decided to drop support for Python 2 as it's nearing EOL in 2020 and I'd like to focus on Python 3.
+The unit tests have been expanded to cover basically all of the codebase and I'll try to keep it that way.
+However, due to the large amount of changes, some breakage may occur.
+One of the big TODO-items currently is to get the translations back up to speed as I haven't touched them much while changing the code.
+As such please only treat the english version of `humanice` as "finalized" for now.
+The repository handles automatic unit testing, code coverage and deployment to PyPI via [CircleCi](https://circleci.com/).

 ## Installation

 `humanice` can be installed via pip: